Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 + Provide the tuned methodology to refit the best model(s) using the test data.

-#### How can we measure the performance of our model?

-Prophet includes a built-in cross validation feature, which is one of the numerous hidden mysteries that is not immediately apparent when first using it.
+### Cross-validation plan

-This function will take your data and train the model over the specified time period.
+A k-fold cross-validation divides the training data into k groups of roughly equal size (referred to as "folds") hence the number of resamples in simple k-fold cross-validation (i.e. no repeats) is equal to k.
+The training  data was resampled to include k-1 of the folds, while the assessment set included the final fold.
+Prophet includes a built-in cross validation feature this function will take your data and train the model over the specified time period.
 It will then forecast a time frame that you specify.
-Prophet will then train your data over a longer period of time, then predict, and so on until the end point is reached.
-Let's use the data from the last example to fit the Prophet model out of the box.
-In the example, I wrote my own mean absolute percentage error (MAPE) function and used it on the test data to describe the model performance in a single value.

-We import the cross validation function from Prophet and apply it to our data, as you can see in the code above.
-This gives us a dataframe with the predicted and true values for all of our predicted points, which we can use to determine the error.

-We receive a MAPE of 15.32 percent after running the code above.
-This means that we are 15.32 percent off from the true value on average across all forecasted points.
-For the rest of this article, I'll go over each hyper parameter and what you should consider while setting its value.

-#### Optimizing the model

-The first rule of model optimization is to avoid changing values and creating large for loops, or putting your model into a gridsearch to optimise hyper parameters.
-Rather, bringing them into the proper zone will yield the greatest benefit.
-This is done by looking at the data and understanding what your model will do with it as each parameter is changed.
+### Grid search specification

+We use the expand grid function because it enables the employment a random procedure.
+Remember to set the seed to fix the grid.
+There will be k predictions per fold due to the k-fold cross-validation, and the mean of the performance metric (RMSE, R-squared, etc.) will be calculated.

 #### Growth
 This parameter is  easiest to understand and implement because you can know what the data should be just by plotting the data.
 If you are graphing your data and you see a tendency to continue to grow without real insight into saturation  (or if  domain experts say there is no saturation to worry about), then this parameter should be linear.
 Set.
 If you draw it and  see a curve that promises to saturate (or if you're working on a value that you know needs to be saturated, such as CPU utilization), set it to Logistics.
 The tricky part of this parameter happens when you decide to use logistic growth.
 Then specify the upper and lower bounds of the prediction (the maximum that the data can reach), the lower bound (the minimum that the data can reach), and the historical data.
 It is better to do it.
 These upper and lower limits can change over time or be fixed values that you always enter.
 This is one of the most useful cases when talking to a domain expert.
 You have a very good idea of what to expect a year ahead and what will be impossible in a given period of time.
 After talking to them, you can over time provide much more accurate upper and lower limits.
 However, without a domain expert, we found that 65% of the initial values worked well with the minimum values.
 You can then set the cap to a relatively high price, but it's still within common sense.
 Therefore, if you are predicting the number of visits to your website and are currently 100,000, do not set the limit to 200,000,000 as it is likely that you  will not reach the limit within the predicted time.
 Do something smarter like 500,000 and let the cap grow slowly over time.
 #### Holidays